cisaacstern/posts/drafts/doginx.md

 Then run `git submodule init github.com/$USERNAME/$PANELAPP.git services/web/$PANELAPP`.

+You cab now verify that your app works changing to the `services/web` directory and running `panel serve $REPONAME/app.py --show`.

 Then in open `services/web/manage.py` and change the import path.
 ### Note to self: change ^this^ so that `manage.py` runs off a `config.toml`, like Marc's site.